puppetsw/AutoCAD_UnitTest/README.md

 # AutoCAD Test Runner

 An AutoCAD test runner using the NUnitLite framework.

+Inspired by the work done by CADBloke. https://github.com/CADbloke/CADtest

 ## Running